Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Threats to Validity

 \section{Threats to Validity}

 This section presents potential ways in which the validity of the study may be compromised.

 \textbf{Internal Validity:} One of the most significant threats to internal validity is the possibility of data leakage, such as bug-fixing commits being present in the LLM's training data.
-However, the comparison between GenLoc and GenLoc-NoEmbed in RQ2 suggests that GenLoc’s performance is not solely attributable to model memorization.
+However, the result of \hyperref[sec:rq5]{RQ5} shows that GenLoc maintains consistent performance on both seen and unseen bug reports in the GHRB dataset, indicating that GenLoc effectively localizes bugs even for reports outside the temporal scope of the LLM's training data.
 Another potential threat arises from the inherent randomness of LLMs, which may yield different results across different runs.
 To mitigate this, all experiments were repeated three times, and a replication package is released to support reproducibility and enable further validation by the research community.
-Additionally, the choice of LLM may impact the results, as different models can vary significantly in reasoning capabilities, code understanding and sensitivity to prompt structure.
-Hence, future evaluations should assess the robustness of GenLoc across multiple LLM variants.

-\textbf{Construct Validity:} Construct validity concerns whether the evaluation metrics accurately measure the effectiveness of bug localization techniques.
-This study employs Accuracy@k, MRR@10, and MAP@10, which are widely used in prior bug localization research and considered standard for assessing ranking quality \cite{wong2023handbook}.
+\textbf{Construct Validity:} Construct validity concerns whether the evaluation metrics accurately measure the effectiveness of bug localization techniques \cite{widyasari2022influence}.
+This study employs Accuracy@k, MRR@10 and MAP@10, which are widely used in prior IRBL research and considered standard for assessing ranking quality \cite{wong2023handbook,rahman2018improving}.

-\textbf{External Validity:} GenLoc is evaluated on over 9,000 bug reports from six open-source Java projects of varying sizes and domains.
-This dataset is widely used in prior bug localization research \cite{chakraborty2024rlocator}.
-However, the findings may still not generalize to proprietary industrial systems or projects written in other programming languages.
+\textbf{External Validity:} GenLoc is evaluated on three complementary benchmarks spanning two programming languages.
+The first is a large benchmark of over 9,000 bug reports from six large open-source Java projects that has been widely used in prior IRBL research \cite{chakraborty2024rlocator}.
+The second is the GHRB dataset which contains 131 recent bugs from 16 Java projects and is specifically designed for evaluating LLM-based IRBL approaches \cite{lee2024github}.
+The third is SWE-bench Lite, which consists of 300 issues from 12 popular Python projects \cite{xia2025agentless}.
+While these benchmarks provide diverse evaluation settings, the findings may still not generalize to proprietary industrial systems or projects written in other programming languages.
 Additional studies are needed to evaluate the effectiveness of GenLoc in broader and more heterogeneous settings.